 Campsites are peaceful and less busy

-You’ll never feel crowded at The Secret Campsites as each pitch has its own space.
+You’ll never feel crowded as each pitch has its own space.
 But good weather and school holidays mean there are inevitably more people around in the summer.
 Come in spring and beat the crowds.
 Peaceful and quiet campsites with lots of space and just the sound of the birdsong.
 When everything is beginning to grow, just sit and watch the world come to life.

 Fresh air and April showers

 Cooler breezes make for fresher air and even April showers can be welcome.
 It brings out the glorious smell of the earth that you just don’t get when the suns been beating down for days.
 Preparation is key, make sure you’ve bought your wellies and rain jackets and just enjoy the sensation of the rain!

 Occasionally this can work in your favour.
 Book a spring camping holiday to enjoy all of the above.
 Come prepared for rain and then if the weather turns out sunny (as it often does in spring) it’ll be the cherry on the cake!
 On the other hand you can feel like you’ve been cheated if you’ve planned an August break and it pours with rain.
 We do wish we could control the weather but unfortunately the camping gods have not given us this gift.
 Be prepared for any eventuality and make the most of it all.
 If you get caught out on a rainy camping weekend check out our suggestions for Rainy Day Activities.

 Spring camping leaves time to return